-To test these hypotheses, we use data from the global tire industry hand-collected from various issues of the European Rubber Journal (ERJ).
-This industry which provides an appropriate setting given its international representation (70+ countries), the richness of horizontal alliances (Phelps, 2010), and technological focus among top firms (Acha & Brusoni, 2005).
+To test these hypotheses, we use data from the global tire industry hand-collected from various issues of an industrial journal titled the European Rubber Journal (ERJ).
+This industry which provides with an ideal setting for testing our hypotheses given its international representation (70+ countries), the richness of horizontal alliances (Phelps, 2010), and technological focus among top firms (Acha and Brusoni, 2005).
 Historically, the origins of the tire industry can be traced back to the industrial revolution era in the 19th century Britain and break-through innovations like the vulcanization process by Charles Goodyear (1839) and the pneumatic tire by R.W.
 Thomson (1846).
-Driven by both an increase in automobile demand as well as significant technological and production advancements, the industry has grown to encompass today more than 300 factories worldwide that produce annually more than 1 billion units.
-Further details about the data collection are presented in Appendix A.
+Driven by both an increase in automobile demand as well as significant technological and production advancements, the industry has grown to encompass today more than 300 factories worldwide that produce more than 1 billion units annually.